Summer tuition is due Monday, May 14, 2012. We encourage you to explore your payment options now and make arrangements as soon as possible.

 Most students qualify for some form of financial aid, such as subsidized loans, grants, or scholarships.
 Financial aid money can be applied to your student account balance.

-If you are planning to use financial aid to pay for your tuition and fees, but it is not going to disburse before the due date, check ZipLine to verify that your aid is listed as "anticipated."
+If you are planning to use financial aid to pay for your tuition and fees, but it is not going to disburse before the due date, check My Akron to verify that your aid is listed as "anticipated."

 See the Office of Financial Aid for more information.

-Three ways to sign up for the Installment Payment Plan:
+How to sign up for the Installment Payment Plan

 Additional information: